-Your designer or project coordinator will also collect other documents that the builder needs.
+Your designer or site supervisor will also collect other documents that the builder needs.
 These include engineering documentation, and information about the materials, finishes, standards, and products used in your build.

 In addition to doing the obvious – build! – builders are a key point in your renovation team, acting as the conduit between the design and the final product.
 They work closely with you, the designer, and other tradespeople to ensure the project is running on-time and on-brief.
 They can also offer valuable insight and opinions.

 Step 4: Approvals